Published Mar 19, 2025

 The update process for Panel and Wings is identical.
 Switch both cloned repositories to the desired release branch.

-I always tag my images with :latest so that I don’t need to update my docker-compose.yml after each update.
+I always tag my images with :latest so that I don’t need to update my docker-compose.yml to use the new image version after each update.

 Redeploy the Docker Compose stack to create containers that use the new images that were built.